-- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - child-care arrangements before or after school would have to be changed; - transport arrangements would have to be changed; - there is a medical condition such as asthma that doesn't require specialised treatment; - the child has a particular interest or ability in a subject or activity.
+- a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - child-care arrangements before or after school would have to be changed; - transport arrangements would have to be changed; - there is a medical condition such as asthma that does not require specialised treatment; - The child has a particular interest or ability in a subject or activity.

-Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for the LA will not prioritise an application as demonstrating exceptional need.
-The LA may seek its own advice to establish whether this school is the only school that could meet a child's needs.
+Evidence from a relevant professional, independent of the family will be required in every case and should be made available in time for the local authority which will not prioritise an application as demonstrating exceptional need.

 Parents can indicate on a common application form that they believe there is an exceptional need for admission here.
-It isn't expected that a parent will seek this priority at a school that was not named as the first preference.
+It is not expected that a parent will seek this priority at a school that was not named as the first preference.
 The onus is on parents to submit their supporting evidence and to provide further evidence if requested to do so.
-Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence.
+Parents who apply using a common application form from another local authority without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence.